siemens/gencmpclient/README.md

 # Building the library

-Both the CMP library and the SecUtil library assume that OpenSSL (with any version >= 1.0.2) is already installed.
+The generic CMP client library (and also its underlying CMP and SecUtils libraries) assumes that OpenSSL (with any version >= 1.0.2) is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev`).
-By default its headers will be searched for in `/usr/include` and its shared objects in `/usr/lib`.
+By default the OpenSSL headers will be searched for in `/usr/include` and its shared objects in `/usr/lib` (or `/usr/bin` for Cygwin).
 You may point the environment variable `OPENSSL_DIR` to an alternative OpenSSL installation.

 In the newly created directory `genCMPClient` you can build the library simply with `make`.